Hyeon07/DAApacmanMINI/README.md

 # DAApacmanMINI
-DAA mini project for semester 4 using dijkstra algorithm
+DAA project for semester 4 using dijkstra algorithm